onepanelio/core-docs/docs/getting-started/use-cases/computervision/annotation/cvat/cvat_quick_guide.md

 #specify all the required containers for cvat
 #this is very similar to the original docker-compose.yml file
 #specify containers, env vars, ports, volumes for each container
+# Workspace arguments
+arguments:
+  parameters:
+  - name: storage-prefix
+    displayName: Directory in default object storage
+    value: workflow-data
+    hint: Location of data and models in default object storage, will continuously sync to '/mnt/share'
 containers:
 - name: cvat-db
   image: postgres:10-alpine